kudulab/dojo/README.md

 Then we can work in the container for longer time, very much like in a [vagrant VM](#vs-vagrant).
 Thanks to the mounted directory from the host, we can work on the project files using any other tools on our host, while container with java tools shares the same files.

 This is a quickstart preview to give you a sense of how you would work with dojo.
-A more complete guide is being developed in this [readme](#table-of-contents) and an upcoming documentation site.
+Read on for more examples.
+There is also a documentation site coming.

 ### Golang Example
 Let's build this project (Dojo) using `dojo`: